Exile and Return (part 2)

 What is the key to reversing our exile and bringing about redemption?

 In the times of the Maccabees, when the Greeks attacked Jerusalem, they didn't try to destroy the Temple or burn it down.
-Rather, they defiled it.
-They offered pig sacrifices and placed a statue of Zeus in the Temple.
+Rather, they defiled it by offering pig sacrifices and placing a statue of Zeus in the Temple.

 This explains why the Greeks carefully scoured the Temple searching for pure flasks of oil (bearing the seal of the High Priest).
-They knew that defiling the oil would silence the light of the Menorah ― the light of Torah which reflects the depth and meaning of Jewish life.
+They knew that defiling the oil would silence the Menorah – representing the light of Torah which contains the depth and meaning of Jewish life.
 The Greeks knew this was the way to best "conquer" the Jewish nation.

 Our forefather Jacob knew this lesson well.
-In Genesis 46:28, before bringing his entire family down to Egypt for what will become a brutal period of slavery, Jacob sent Judah ahead to make preparation in Goshen.
-The Talmud asks: What preparations did Judah make?
-He built a yeshiva, a house of Torah study.
+In Genesis 46:28, before bringing his entire family down to Egypt for what would become a brutal period of slavery, Jacob sent Judah ahead to make preparations in the Goshen region.
+The Talmud explains that Judah's preparations were to build a yeshiva, a house of Torah study.
 Through learning Torah and uncovering the depth of meaning, we pour light into the world and drive away the darkness of exile.

 Light and Dark

-Chanukah, it so happens, is the auspicious time to pour light into the world.
+Chanukah, it so happens, is an auspicious time to pour light into the world.
 Jewish law states that ideally, the menorah should be placed outside your front door, in order to publicize the miracle.
-This also has deeper significance.
-Since the mezuzah is placed on the right side of the doorway, we add the menorah to the left side, so the home is now "surrounded by mitzvot."
-What greater proclamation of Jewish pride could there be!
+This has deeper significance: Since the mezuzah is placed on the right side of the doorway, we add the menorah to the left side, so the home is now "surrounded by mitzvot."
+What great proclamation of Jewish pride!

-Chanukah takes place in the winter, the season when the least amount of light is physically present each day.
+Chanukah takes place in the winter, the season when natural light is in short supply.
 Likewise, the events of Chanukah tell of the Jewish people reconnecting at a time of spiritual darkness.
-Each night, as we slowly increase the number of candles kindled on the menorah, we symbolically increase our commitment to bring the light of Torah into our lives.
+Each night, as we slowly increase the number of candles in the menorah, we symbolically increase our commitment to bring the light of Torah into our lives.

-Amazingly, these four letters are also the same four letters of the word "Goshna."
-This is the place where Judah built the yeshiva in Egypt!
+Amazingly, these are also the same four letters of the word "Goshna," the place where Judah built the yeshiva in Egypt.
 Reversal of our exile is achieved through the light of Torah.

-TThere is a fascinating twist to this idea of dreidel letters.
-Dreidels in Israel today have one letter different ― Nun, Gimmel, Shin, Pey, spelling "Nase Gadol Haya Po" ― a great miracle happened here.
-So instead of the four letters forming the word "Goshna," an Israeli dreidel spells "Gofna" ― meaning "wine."
+There is a fascinating twist to this idea: Dreidels in Israel have one letter different – Nun, Gimmel, Shin, Pey, spelling "Nase Gadol Haya Po" – a great miracle happened here.
+So instead of the four letters forming the word "Goshna," an Israeli dreidel spells "Gofna" – meaning "wine."

 Amazingly, when Jacob blesses his sons before he dies, the blessing he gives to Judah – from which the Messiah descends – is a blessing of wine (Genesis 49:11).
 And the Talmud (Brachot 57a) says that a dream of wine foretells the coming of the Messiah!

-I recently received a call from Achi-Meir Kalla, the rabbi of Moshav Safir in Israel.
-He pointed out another amazing thing: Based on some descriptions in "Sefer HaChashmonaim," some scholars theorize that the Maccabees hid in a place called the "Hills of Gofna."
+Amazingly, some descriptions in "Sefer HaChashmonayim" indicate that the Maccabees hid in a place called the "Hills of Gofna."

-At times, the world can sem a bit depressing.
+At times, the world can seem depressing.
 Confusion, anger, jealousy and greed dominate the news, and often our social and commercial dealings as well.
-The ozone layer, corruption in government, terrorism, disease.
+Climate change, corruption in government, terrorism, disease.
 Things look bleak.

 We need the hope of redemption.

 In 1943 in the Bergen Belsen concentration camp, devout Jews secretly gathered to light the Chanukah candles.
-After chanting the blessing "Who made miracles for our ancestors, in those days at this season," the Bluzhever Rebbe broke into sobs, for he had already lost his wife, his 10 children, and his grandchildren.
+After chanting the blessing, "Who made miracles for our ancestors, in those days at this season," the Bluzhever Rebbe broke into sobs, for he had already lost his wife and 10 children.

-The Rebbe said:"We may wonder as we stand here in the Nazi pit of death, where are the miracles for us today?
-Yet of one thing I am certain: Just as God pulled the Maccabees from darkness, and just as He has preserved the Jewish people throughout the ages, so will the Jewish people survive this, too."
+The Rebbe said: "We may wonder as we stand here in the Nazi pit of death, where are the miracles for us today?
+Yet of one thing I am certain: Just as God pulled the Maccabees from darkness, and just as He has preserved the Jewish people throughout the ages, the Jewish people will survive this, too."